evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ## a typical synthesis problem

-With the synthesizer, a programmer writes the specification (a form of easier programming), and leaves the programming to the synthesizer.
+With the synthesizer, a programmer writes the specification (a form of easier programming), and leaves the harder programming to the synthesizer.

 ![Image with caption](/program-synthesis-primer/assets/synthesis-problem/synthesis1.png "the synthesis set up"){: width="75%" }